zendesk/chariot-tooltips/README.md

 # Features

-- Tutorial kicked off by query parameter
+- Tutorial kicked off by query parameter in the URL or programmatically
 - Overlay hides background and clones your key elements over it
 - `z-index` is taken care of
 - Programmatic API and configurable callbacks